Title 17C Land Use Standards

 Chapter 17C.110 Residential Zones

 All projects must address the pertinent design standards and guidelines.
-A determination of consistency with the standards and guidelines will be made by the planning director following an administrative design review process.
+A determination of consistency with the standards and guidelines will be made by the planning and economic development services director following an administrative design review process.
 Design standards are in the form of requirements (R), presumptions (P), and considerations (C).
 Regardless of which term is used, an applicant must address each guideline.
 The City will expect to see how the design of a project has responded to every one of the guidelines.
 An applicant may seek to deviate from eligible standards and guidelines through the design departure process; see chapter 17G.030 SMC, Design Departures.

 Requirements are not permissive in that they contain language that is not discretionary, such as "shall," "must," and "will."
 Requirements must be satisfied by any plan prior to building permit approval.
 An applicant may seek a deviation from certain requirements through the design departure process, chapter 17G.030 SMC, Design Departures.
 Requirements are listed with an (R) after the standard.